CFCommunity/ramen/README.md

 I think you can handle that.

-Want your favorite framework, app, tool, whatever to be listed? **You're just a pull request away!**
+Want your favorite Framework/App/Tool/whatever to be listed? **You're just a pull request away!**

 ## Installation into your CF Administrator